Silchar: Road

+Education

 Silchar is home to the main campus of Assam University, a central university that imparts education in both the general and the professional streams.
 The university, which came into existence in 1994, has 17 schools and 35 post graduate departments.
 It has 56 colleges affiliated to it.
 All the colleges in Silchar city are affiliated to the Assam University.
 Apart from the university, Silchar also has multiple colleges; G.C.
 College established in 1935, Cachar College, A.K.Chanda Law College, Teacher's Training College established in 1960, Women's College in 1963, Silchar Medical College in 1968, National Institute of Technology (Regional Engineering College) in 1969, and Radha Madhab College in 1971.